31 Balboa

 31 Balboa is a trolleybus line operated by the San Francisco Municipal Railway.
 It is one of several routes operating between the Financial District and the Richmond District.

 Route description

 The outbound terminal is located at Cabrillo and La Playa, shared with the 5 Fulton.
 It runs inbound on Cabrillo to 45th Avenue where it runs a block north to Balboa Street.
 East of Arguello Boulevard the route continues on Turk Boulevard.
 It turns at Divisadero to run another block north on Eddy.
-The line splits between Larkin and Mason, with inbound buses continuing on Turk while outbound buses run on Turk Street.
+The line splits between Larkin and Mason, with inbound buses continuing on Eddy while outbound buses run on Turk Street.
 The lines turns on and off Market Street via Turk and Mason, running as far inbound to the end of Market and turning around via Spear and Mission to terminate on Steuart.